-This subreddit is arguably one of the most hilarious subreddits to ever exist!
+Don't be fooled by the name.
+This isn't a tech help subreddit.
+R/talesfromtechsupport is arguably one of the most hilarious subreddits to ever exist!
 Don’t believe me?
-One of the most popular posts of all time (15.9k upvotes, 1k comments) is about a client asking IT support to fix “Google Bing.”
+One of the most popular posts of all time (15.9k upvotes, 1k comments at the time of writing) is about a client asking IT support to fix “Google Bing.”
 Yes.
-You read that right… He/she wants to fix “Google Bing.”
+You read that right… They want to fix “Google Bing.”
 Click here to read the rest of the story!

 r/web_design | 437,000 members